geotrev/monolith/README.md

 • Specify names for container, row and column elements

+• Define gutters and spacing for containers and columns

-• Fluid & fixed-width containers at multiple sizes
+• Fluid & fixed-width containers at multiple sizes: `.narrow`, `.default`, `.large`

-• Optional container padding

 • Use section classes for focused content: `.small-section`, `.medium-section`, `.large-section`

-• Optional column gutters (sides and bottom)

 • Collapse column padding with `.collapse`